mozzarellaV8/agora-marketplace/exec-summary.md

 To investigate questions of scale and make predictions, **Poisson Regression** and **ARIMA** models will be fit to count and time-series data, respectively.
 Poisson answers the question of scale.
 ARIMA satisfies a business-minded approach with price forecasting - to examine the most commonly listed items, and treat them as fictional commodities to see where they measure against those that are legally traded.

 For example, a Cannabis index can be created, and measured against the price of Gold per ounce, barrel of crude oil, or gallon of milk.
-The question can then be asked: **_Which is the most sound investment?_**
+The question can then be asked:

+**_Which is the most sound investment?_**

 For better or worse - if something can be expressed in business-terms, it seems that a bridge can be built to widespread acceptance; even legitimacy.
 Of course, this is conditional on the terms of business being **_profitable_**.
+A negotiation of the tension between capitlist potential and societal policy...